memiah/ansible-role-autossh/README.md

     autossh_systemd_dir: "/etc/systemd/system/"

-Path to system dir.
+Path to systemd system dir.

-    autossh_systemd_filename: "autossh.service"

-Filename used in the systemd_dir to store autossh service.

     autossh_ssh_dir: "/root/.ssh"

 Directory to store SSH configuration.

     autossh_connections:
-      - guid: "example" # Simple lowercase unque identifier (a-z_-).
+      - id: "example" # Simple unique connection identifier (characters: "a-z,0-9,-").
         user: "" # Username used to connect to remote server.
         server: "" # IP / hostname of remote server.
+        server_key_type: "" # Key type of the remote server, defaults to autossh_default_server_key_type.
+(Optional)
         local_port: "" # Local port to forward.
-        dest_server: "127.0.0.1" # IP / hostname to use on the remote server, this will most likely be localhost 127.0.0.1.
+        dest_server: "" # IP / hostname to use on the remote server, defaults to autossh_default_dest_server.
+(Optional)
         dest_port: "" # Port on the remote server to connect to.

 Add a set of SSH connection properties per connection.

+    autossh_default_dest_server: "127.0.0.1"

+Default IP / hostname to use on the remote server, this will most likely be localhost / 127.0.0.1.

-    autossh_ssh_server_key_type: "ecdsa"
+    autossh_default_server_key_type: "ecdsa"

-Key type of the remote server.
+Default key type of the remote server.
+Override this value for an single server in the `autossh_connections` list.

     autossh_known_hosts_file: "{{ autossh_ssh_dir }}/known_hosts"